thumbor/thumbor/docs/usage.rst

 This is the image URI.
 The format of this option depends heavily on the image loader you are using.
 Thumbor comes pre-packaged with an HTTP loader and a Filesystem loader.

+..
+TODO: Add all the built-in loaders here.

 If you use the HTTP loader, this option corresponds to the image complete URI.